ee14b104/forecast_restAPI/README.md

 ## Progress so far
 * Added naive forecasting
+* Use the swagger codegen code

 ## Todos:
-* Use the swagger codegen code
 * Add more forecasting methods
-* Add a requirements.txt
 * Deploy to API marketplace
 * Include hyperparameters in swagger spec
 * Include auto forecasting feature which combines some models to give a forecast